My excuse for being late to work

 Then one day a doctor’s appointment put me later than usual.
 The bus had already come, traffic was thinning, and she was in the gravel parking lot with the two younger children on their tricycles.
 I convinced myself the opportunity would never be so good.
 I crossed three lanes, dodged a Civic-sized pothole in the parking lot, parked, took a deep breath, and approached her.
 A middle-aged white man approaching a young black woman in a questionable part of town.
 I think I prayed not to get shot.

 She listened as I told her how her beautiful smile to her children brought joy to my life and blessed me.
-I had a gift card for her which she accepted with squeals and that big smile.
+I had recently converted some points on my company credit card into gift cards so I handed her one, which she accepted with squeals and that big smile.
 She initiated a hug and we exchanged first names.
 She called her mom to tell her what just happened.
 Then we went back to our lives.

 It’s a new school year now.
 I still look for her but things have changed.
 Maybe the family moved.
 I pray for her once in a while.
 I hope I always remember that smile.